 Food Addiction

-Food addiction, on the other hand, is thought to be an addiction to certain foods that activate the reward pathways in the brain involved in addiction.5 This results in a preoccupation and loss of control any time these foods are present, as opposed to the specific “episodes” common in binge eaters.
+Some researchers believe people can become addicted to certain kinds of food, especially processed foods high in fat, sugar, and calories.
+Food addiction is thought to be a behavioral addiction to certain foods that activate the reward pathways in the brain involved in addiction.5 This results in a preoccupation and loss of control any time these foods are present, as opposed to the specific “episodes” common in those struggling with binge eating disorder.

-Sex and Pornography Addiction
+Sex & Pornography Addiction

-Sex addiction has been a source of controversy for several decades, with intense debate among experts who believe that sexual addiction is either possible or not.
-Those who believe in the existence of sex addiction tend to define it in similar ways as addiction to substances are defined: as a pattern of compulsive and problematic sexual behaviors.
+Additional examples of addictive behaviors include sex and watching pornography.
+Sex addiction has been controversial for several decades, with intense debate among experts who believe that sexual addiction is either possible or not.
+Those who believe in sex addiction tend to define it as a pattern of compulsive and problematic sexual behaviors.

-Addiction to Phones and Devices
+Addiction to Phones & Devices

-Americans spend close to 10 hours each day in front of screens, with cell phones and mobile devices accounting for at least half of this time.8 The sheer amount of time spent on these devices is cause for concern, suggesting that if device addiction is possible, most Americans are at high risk.
+Americans spend nearly 10 hours each day in front of screens, with cell phones and mobile devices accounting for at least half of this time.8 The sheer amount of time spent on these devices is cause for concern, suggesting that if device addiction is possible, most Americans are at high risk.

 Less Common Behavioral Addictions